raspberrypilearning/non-player-characters/en/step_3.md

 --- task ---

 Find the **Gamemaster Canvas child GameObject** in the Hierarchy window.
-Drag the Canvas GameObject to the 'Canvas' variable field in the GamemasterController script component in the Inspector.
+Drag the Canvas GameObject to the Canvas variable field in the GamemasterController script component in the Inspector.

 ![The Script component in the Inspector window with the canvas showing in the Canvas variable.](images/canvas-to-script.gif)